-The majority of the RSPG Member States and Observers see such a shift or expects the coexistence of other distribution platforms and DTT in the future.
+The majority of the responding RSPG Member States including the responding RSPG Observers see such a shift or expects the coexistence of other distribution platforms and DTT in the future.

-Two RSPG Members noted possible future migration to hybrid/integrated distribution platforms.
+Two RSPG Member States noted possible future migration to hybrid/integrated distribution platforms.

-Long term strategy for the UHF band:
+Question 3 Long term strategy for the UHF band: